 Support information for IBM® SDK, Java™ Technology Edition, Version 6 that is not available in the user documentation.

-The documentation to support IBM SDK, Java Technology Edition, Version 6 is available in an IBM Information Center.
+The documentation to support IBM SDK, Java Technology Edition, Version 6 is available in IBM Knowledge Center.
 Supplementary information is available for the following updates to this release:

 - Service refresh 13, fix pack 2